Competition in the ecommerce space is fierce – especially when it comes to Amazon.

 Amazon is full of third-party sellers, and when done right, you can be one of the successful ones.
 That doesn’t mean, however, that there aren’t some drawbacks worth considering.

-- It’s easy to get started as an Amazon Seller, even if you’re a beginner.
+- It’s easy to get started, even if you’re a beginner.

-- Potential for more sales because Amazon has so much traffic
+- Potential for more sales because the site has so much traffic

 - Low marketing costs